The Lunch ProEst. 2020 · The Lunch Pro since 2023

 • Too wet?
 Add a spoonful of oats.
 Too dry?
 A touch of honey or maple syrup brings it together.

-• For the baked versions, fold the batter gently — overmixing makes them tough — and cool the bites fully before removing them to prevent crumbling.
+• For the baked versions, fold the batter gently, since overmixing makes them tough, and cool the bites fully before removing them to prevent crumbling.

 Store the bites in an airtight container in the refrigerator for up to 5 days (the energy bites keep up to a week).
-To freeze, place them on a parchment-lined tray until solid, then transfer to a freezer-safe container with wax paper between the layers; they’ll keep for 2–3 months.
-Freeze the no-bake bites without the drizzle, and thaw any frozen bites overnight in the fridge for the best texture.
+To freeze, place them on a parchment-lined tray until solid, then transfer to a freezer-safe container with wax paper between the layers, and they will keep for 2 to 3 months.
+Freeze the no-bake bites without the drizzle, then thaw them overnight in the fridge for the best texture.
 A double batch on Sunday means effortless snacks all week.

-• Pack 2–3 bites with apple slices and string cheese for a protein-carb balance.
+• Pack 2 to 3 bites, including apple slices and string cheese, for a protein-carb balance.

 • Build a fun compartment with bites, a yogurt dip, and fresh berries.

-• Their sturdy texture travels well; add a slim ice pack to keep them fresh for up to 8 hours.
+• Their sturdy texture travels well, so add a slim ice pack to keep them fresh for up to 8 hours.

 Frequently Asked Questions